 For test matches this is simply which ever team wins the test.
 Be wary though, draws come into play more frequently than other sports.

 For ODIs and T20s it’s a little more complex.
-A tie means a Super Over – where the two sides each play one additional over with the highest score winning.
+A tie means a Super Over – where the 2 sides each play 1 additional over with the highest score winning.
 Be sure to double check whether your winner bets include the Super Over.
 Usually there is a “winner” and a “1×2” market on offer, with the latter allowing for a tie.

 Top Batsman/Top Bowler